MKD-026/MKD-026/README.md

 </p>

-- 🎓 3rd student pursuing Computer Science and Engineering at Mahindra University'24
+- 🎓 3rd student pursuing Computer Science and Engineering at École Centrale School of Engineering, Mahindra University'24

 - 🧠 Researching on damages in structures and thier severities using deep learning techniques
 - 📫 How to reach me dasmrinmoy02@gmail.com